The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 Improving website speed for SEO has been an oft-repeated topic in digital marketing, as its importance has been somewhat overblown.
-The loading time of your web pages won’t make or break your rankings; reducing your load time by a second won’t magically boost a low-authority site to the top rank.

 You can check your speed using a site like Google’s own Page Speed Insights, and start improving your site with the following strategies:

 Mobile optimization is a broad category that includes both technical and non-technical elements.
 Mobile searches now outnumber desktop searches, so search engines have taken extensive efforts in recent years to reward sites that optimize for mobile devices and penalize sites that don’t.

 Put simply, if your site is “friendly” to mobile devices, capable of loading and presenting content in a way that works well for mobile users, you’re going to see an increase in authority and rankings in search results.
 Incidentally, you’ll also become more appealing to your target demographics, possibly increasing customer loyalty and/or conversions.